StephanKnox/TOP_250_IMDB_MOVIES/README.md

 into Postgres database instance which functions as a serving layer for reporting via Tableau.

-Tableau dashboard shows best movies per decade, genre, best years in cinematography quantified by me as when number of good movies produced is 1.5 times higher than the average since 1900 as well as how my preferences compare to IMDB rankings.
+Tableau dashboard shows best movies per decade, genre, best years in cinematography quantified by me as when number of good movies produced in a year is 1.5 times higher than the average per year from 1900 as well as how my preferences compare to IMDB rankings.

 <img width="799" alt="image" src="https://github.com/StephanKnox/TOP_250_IMDB_MOVIES/assets/123996543/4f6a9646-1c16-48f8-85bc-bbefcf813f20">